Azure/cortana-intelligence-population-health-management/Spark/Manual Deployment Guide/AMLworkbench/train-flow-2.md

 ## Data Simulation and Model Training

-Two Jupyter notebook files need to be executed to finish the task.
-We show two work flows: [train-flow-1](../HDInsight%20Spark/train-flow-1.md) and [train-flow-2](train-flow-2.md) to achieve it.
+We show two work flows: [train-flow-1](../HDInsight%20Spark/train-flow-1.md) and train-[flow-2](train-flow-2.md) to achieve this task.
 You must choose to follow one of them to proceed.
-This document shows the work flow 2.
-Please follow Section [Hands on Instructions](#steps) for step-by-step instructions.
+Each work flow includes two Jupyter notebook files for preparing the training data, and for training the model, respectively.

+This document shows the train-work-flow-2.
 Comparing to train-flow-1, this scenario shows how to use Azure ML Workbench to scale out tuning of hyperparameters of machine learning algorithms.
 We show how to configure and use remote docker and Spark cluster as an execution backend for tuning hyperparameters.
+Please follow Section [Hands on Instructions](#steps) for step-by-step instructions.

 Specifically, following tasks are performed sequentially in file 1\_Data\_Preparation\_AML.ipynb from `AMLworkbench` folder.